 Decide whether you want to make a layered cake or a rectangular cake and prepare the appropriate sized pan by greasing with butter and lining the bottom with parchment paper.
 This recipe is perfect for 2 eight inch round pans or one 9x13 rectangular pan.

-Stop and scrape down the sides of bowl and add the flour mixture all at once to the oil mixture.
+Stop and scrape down the sides of the bowl, then add the flour mixture all at once to the oil mixture.
 Slowly stir by hand or low speed and mix until just combined.
 Finally fold in the apple chunks with a rubber spatula.

 Test the cake by inserting a toothpick into different parts of the cake.
 You should not see wet batter anywhere.
-Let the cakes cool in the pan for 10 minutes and then turn them onto a wire rack and let them cool completely.
+Let the cakes cool in the pan for 10 minutes, then turn them onto a wire rack and let them cool completely.

 Frost the cake as desired.
 For my cake, I used a thin layer of browned butter frosting between the two cake layers and over the outside.

-I kept it thin because I wanted a more rustic look but also we don't like large amounts of frosting on our cakes.
+I kept it thin because I wanted a more rustic look since we don't like large amounts of frosting on our cakes.

-When dicing the apples, keep the chunks of apples on the smaller side and push them into the batter with your finger after pouring into the cake pan and before placing in the oven.
+Bake it pretty: Cut smaller chunks of apples and push them into the batter with your finger after pouring into the cake pan and before placing in the oven.
 This will keep them from sticking out of the cake and the flatter top will make frosting the cake easier.

 Storing Apple Spice Cake: